Publish & Communicate

 Learn more about Open Access at ISTA

-The President has approved the new Research Data Policy.
+The President has approved the Research Data Policy.
 The main goals of the policy are:

 The relevance of managing and sharing research data has been growing over the years.
 Several research funders (e.g. EC, FWF) require research data management plans and research data to be as freely available as possible at the end of a project.
 Besides these requirements, there are many benefits in thinking about data management in advance.